felixxwu/spotify-downloader/README.md

 ## Firefox (optional, default: false)

 Some videos will require you to provide a login to download, it may be that the video is age-restricted or YouTube is suspecting bot activity. yt-dlp can use your account credentials from Firefox cookies (https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) to download these videos.
 To enable this, make sure you have Firefox installed, and that you are logged into YouTube with a Google account (Firefox does not need to be open).
 Then set `useFirefoxCookies` to `true` in `config.js`.
+With this setting enabled, the script will first try to download using an anonymous account, and only if that fails will it use the authenticated account.
+The rate limit set by `youtubeDownloadsPerHour` will apply independently.

 CAUTION: if your download rate is set too high with `useFirefoxCookies` set to `true`, you might risk your Google account being temporarily suspended from watching videos on any device for a few days.
 I would recommend using a Google account that you don't watch YouTube with, or create a new one.